 The majority of strollers can fold down and fit in a bigger car – I’m underlining a bigger car because for example, good luck stuffing a double Bugaboo Donkey into my Tesla, on top of shopping.

-Wagons are not the greatest for travel, public transportation, or long city trip when kids still nap.
+Wagons are not the greatest for travel, public transportation, or long city trips when kids still nap.
 Most parents agree that they could never get away with just the wagon and no stroller.

 Strollers can be used for sleeping